engagebay/restapi/README.md

 'https://{{domain}}.engagebay.com/dev/api/panel/subscribers/add-score'
 ```

-### 2.1 Creating a company :
+### 2.1 Creating a company:
 - Accepts company JSON as post data along with the credentials of domain User (User name and API Key).
 - Each field is case sensitive.
 - Please don't pass null value.
-- If you don't know value of field then either don't pass that field or pass empty data to a field.
+- If you don't know the value of field then don't pass that field at all or pass empty data for the field.
 ###### Endpoint
 POST dev/api/panel/companies/company
 ######  Acceptable request representation: